 \subsubsection{Instruction-Following Ability}

-We evaluate instruction-following capabilities by fine-tuning the 410m and 1.4B versions of our PonderLM-2-Pythia and the official Pythia models on the Alpaca dataset~\citep{alpaca}.
-When tested on the MT-Bench benchmark~\citep{zheng2023judging}, the our pretrained PonderLM-2-Pythia models consistently outperform their official Pythia counterparts across all categories, as shown in \autoref{fig:instruct}.
-This results in significant average score improvements of 0.63 for the 410m model and 0.77 for the 1.4B model.
+We assess instruction-following by fine-tuning the 410M and 1.4B versions of PonderLM-2-Pythia and the official Pythia models on Alpaca~\citep{alpaca}.
+Evaluated on MT-Bench~\citep{zheng2023judging}, our pretrained PonderLM-2-Pythia consistently outperforms the corresponding Pythia baselines across all categories (see \autoref{fig:instruct}), improving the average score by 0.63 (410M) and 0.77 (1.4B).